imskm/kore-doc/applications/README.md

 # Applications

-The chapters in this section talk about Kore applications, how to create build and run them.
+The chapters in this section talk about Kore applications: how to create, build, and run them.